 With a better understanding of what the purpose of a baby swing chair is – its role as a baby care aid, and how it helps parents to comfort and soothe their babies – the need for one is clearly evident.
 The different types and features available should be given careful consideration as should the length of time that it will be used, usually from newborns until they reach six or eight months of age.
 This way, the baby swing chair selected will serve parents and baby well.

+For newborns we suggest having a look at hammocks for babies.
 As your baby grows into a toddler, you may think about buying a kids hanging chair – an excellent piece of furniture your child will enjoy over the years.